 In the absence of policies, global warming is expected to reach 4.1°C – 4.8°C above pre-industrial by the end of the century.
 The emissions that drive this warming are often called Baseline scenarios (‘Baselines’ in the above figure) and are taken from the IPCC AR5 Working Group III.
-Current policies presently in place around the world are projected to reduce baseline emissions and result in about 3.2°C1 warming above pre-industrial levels.
-The unconditional pledges and targets that governments have made, including NDCs2 as of September 2019, would limit warming to about 2.9°C3 above pre-industrial levels, or in probabilistic terms, likely (66% or greater chance) limit warming below 3.2°C. This year there has only been a tiny improvement in the total effect of Paris Agreement commitments and of national policies on warming by the end of the century since the last update in December 2018, with action only inching forward – at best.
+Current policies presently in place around the world are projected to reduce baseline emissions and result in about 3.0°C1 warming above pre-industrial levels.
+The unconditional pledges and targets that governments have made, including NDCs2 as of December 2019, would limit warming to about 2.8°C3 above pre-industrial levels, or in probabilistic terms, likely (66% or greater chance) limit warming below 3.0°C. Warming estimates have fallen by 0.1-0.2°C compared to the CAT’s September 2019 update.
+However, the reason is largely methodological changes and data updates rather than any major scaling-up of climate action.

 We also ran an “optimistic policies” scenario that factors in additional as well as planned, but not yet implemented, policies and a continuation of recent developments.
-Under the optimistic assumption that governments will continue to meet these expectations, the median warming estimate is 2.9°C, or in probabilistic terms, likely below 3.1°C, which is equal to the globally aggregated effect of NDCs.
+Under the optimistic assumption that governments will continue to meet these expectations, the median warming estimate is 2.8°C, or in probabilistic terms, likely below 3.0°C, which is equal to the globally aggregated effect of NDCs.

 There remains a substantial gap between what governments have promised to do and the total level of actions they have undertaken to date.
 Furthermore, both the current policy and pledge trajectories lie well above emissions pathways consistent with the Paris Agreement long-term temperature goal.

 Limiting warming to 1.5°C above pre-industrial levels by 2100 means that the emissions of greenhouse gases need to be reduced rapidly in the coming years and decades, and brought to zero around mid-century.